 We started out crossing Lake Dora – a mile or so jaunt on the way to the canal.
 I have to be honest – “the sea was rough that day my friends” – but not unbearable.
 Just a little bumpy as we crossed the lake.
 Our guide recommends booking on a weekday, or sunset cruise if you’re looking for calmer waters.

-One we got to the canal, it was smooth sailing!
+Once we got to the canal, it was smooth sailing!
 And let me tell you, this was one really gorgeous stretch of water to take in so up close.
 The Dora Canal has been called “The Most Beautiful Mile of Water in the World.”
 The overhanging trees and Spanish moss make you feel like you’re on an exotic jungle cruise.
-In fact, this stretch of water has been used as a filming locations for the iconic “The Africa Queen” and “The Creature from the Black Lagoon.”
+In fact, this stretch of water has been used as a filming location for the iconic “The Africa Queen” and “The Creature from the Black Lagoon.”

 How do I know this?
 Our expert tour guide told us, along with many other interesting tidbits about the area and it’s history.
 Each driver and passenger receives a walkie-talkie, so it’s easy to communicate, listen, and ask questions.

 Not too far from Downtown Mount Dora you’ll find Long and Scott Farms, a family farm that’s been feeding the community since 1963.
-If you’re visiting in Spring or Fall, be sure to stop in.
+If you’re visiting in spring or fall, be sure to stop in.

-We visited during Fall and loved exploring all the activities.
-Your Maze tickets let you “get lost” in the large or small kiddo corn maze, play on the large bouncing pillow, ride down the 60ft slide, soar down the kid’s zip line, visit the food vendors and more.
+We visited during fall and loved exploring all the activities.
+Your maze tickets let you “get lost” in the large or small kiddo corn maze, play on the large bouncing pillow, ride down the 60ft slide, soar down the kid’s zip line, visit the food vendors and more.

-Whether you are there for the corn maze in Fall, or just dropping by for an Autumn or Spring visit, be sure to pick up veggies from The Market.
+Whether you are there for the corn maze in fall, or just dropping by for an autumn or spring visit, be sure to pick up veggies from The Market.
 There are plenty of options here, but Long & Scott are known for their pickles and their Zellwood Sweet Corn.